David M. Walker (astronaut): Military career

-Walker graduated from the U.S. Naval Academy at Annapolis, Maryland and subsequently received flight training from the Naval Air Training Command at bases in Florida, Mississippi, and Texas.
-He was designated a Naval Aviator in December 1967 and proceeded to Naval Air Station Miramar, California, for assignment to F-4 Phantoms aboard the aircraft carriers USS Enterprise and USS America.
+Walker graduated from the U.S. Naval Academy at Annapolis, Maryland in 1966, was commissioned as an Ensign, and subsequently received flight training from the Naval Air Training Command at bases in Florida, Mississippi, and Texas.
+He was designated a Naval Aviator in December 1967 and proceeded to Naval Air Station Miramar, California, for assignment to fly the F-4 Phantom II.
+Upon graduation from Fighter Squadron 121 (VF-121), the F-4 Fleet Replacement Squadron at Miramar, he was assigned to a Fleet fighter squadron at Miramar and deployed overseas aboard the aircraft carriers USS Enterprise and USS America for combat cruises off of Vietnam.
 From December 1970 to 1971, he attended the U.S. Air Force Test Pilot School at Edwards Air Force Base, California, and was subsequently assigned in January 1972 as an experimental and engineering test pilot in the flight test division at the U.S. Naval Test Pilot School, NAS Patuxent River, Maryland.
 While there, he participated in the Navy's preliminary evaluation and Board of Inspection and Survey trials of the F-14 Tomcat and tested a leading edge slat modification to the F-4 Phantom.
-He then attended the United States Navy Safety Officer School at Monterey, California, and completed replacement pilot training in the F-14 Tomcat at NAS Miramar, California.
-In 1975, Walker was assigned to Fighter Squadron 142 (VF-142), stationed at NAS Oceana, Virginia, as a fighter pilot and was deployed to the Mediterranean Sea twice aboard the USS America.
+He then attended the United States Navy Safety Officer School at Monterey, California, and completed replacement pilot training in the F-14 Tomcat with Fighter Squadron 124 (VF-124) at NAS Miramar, California.
+In 1975, Walker was assigned to Fighter Squadron 142 (VF-142), stationed at NAS Oceana, Virginia, as a fighter pilot and was deployed to the Mediterranean Sea twice aboard the aircraft carrier USS America.

 He logged more than 7,500 hours flying time, with over 6,500 hours in jet aircraft.